hatim-the-dark-knight/pufflequack/README.md

 ## About
 ### "easydineouts" - A Quick Table Reservation Solution

 Looking to plan a delightful dining experience?
 EasyDineout, our user-friendly Telegram web app, simplifies restaurant reservations with a seamless interface.
-Here’s what you can do on Easy Dineout:
+Here’s what you can do on easydineouts:

 1. *Explore Popular Restaurants:*
    Browse through a curated list of popular restaurants nearby, showcasing their overall ratings and price ranges for a quick overview.